armstrong_tina1.gif

 Sara%20Headshot%202010.jpg

 Ms. Sara Gottlieb (ENVSC.
 MS '98) was awarded a Sea Grant Knauss Marine Policy Fellowship in 1997 where she worked in the office of Representative Steven LaTourette of Ohio, co-chair of the Great Lakes Task Force and in the office of Senator John Glenn.
 Since completing her fellowship in 1997 and graduating from MEES in 1998 (working with Dr. Joseph Mihursky), she lived in Albuquerque, New Mexico where she was a data manager and principle investigator on multiple projects related to monitoring endangered fish species in the Rio Grande and San Juan River.
 The projects that Sara worked on, coordinating a fantastic field crew, were contracted by the U.S. Bureau of Reclamation, U.S. Army Corps of Engineers, and U.S. Fish and Wildlife Service.
 Sara also worked closely with the New Mexico Department Game and Fish.
 In 2005, Sara re-located to Atlanta, Georgia where she has been working for the past year at the Center for Geographic Information Systems at the Georgia Institute of Technology.
 Sara was awarded two contracts here to develop tools for managing coastal resources for the Georgia Department of Natural Resources Coastal Resources Division.
-Currently Sara is a Conservation Planner at The Nature Conservancy, where she has worked on projects related to the South Atlantic coastal and marine ecosystems as well as developing plans to restore longleaf pine across the southeastern U.S. She is involved in the Lake Claire Cohousing Community and the Rock Creek Watershed Alliance.
+After joining the Nature Conservancy as a Conservation Planner, Sara now serves as the Southern Appalachians Freshwater Director, where she has worked on projects related to the South Atlantic coastal and marine ecosystems as well as developing plans to restore longleaf pine across the southeastern U.S. She is involved in the Lake Claire Cohousing Community and the Rock Creek Watershed Alliance.
 She has one daughter, Sadie.

 Melissa Ederington Hagy (MS '95) has worked in environments as diverse as Lake Onandaga, NY, the Everglades, the San Francisco Bay-Delta, Pensacola Bay and Mobile Bay while working at the Academa of Natural Sciences Benedict Estuarine Research Center, the Virginia Institute of Marine Science, and most recently at the University of West Florida all since graduating from the MEES Program under Dr. H. Rodger Harvey.
 Her work in science has built on her research expertise in organic geochemistry developed while a student allowing her to have gained a broader experience in other laboratory and field methods and data management.
 Melissa and her husband Jim have three daughters, born in 2000, 2002 and 2006.
 Melissa started a part time career as a fitness instructor while a student at Chesapeake Biological Laboratory and has continued with that to date.